commons-app/commons-app-documentation/android/Volunteers-welcome!.md

 Choose the alpha version if:

-- You want to test the latest cutting edge (each commit is released as an alpha).
+- You want to test the latest cutting edge.
 - You love finding bugs, and don't mind if some features are unusable sometimes.
 - You don't mind receiving app updates several times per day.